 The following information is a guide to vendors and suppliers who want to do business with the UC Davis Medical Center.
 Please take a moment to review it completely.
 If you have any questions after your review, please feel free to contact the appropriate person using the information provided in this Web page.

 The primary point-of-contact for matters relating to acquisition is the UC Davis Medical Center Purchasing Department.
 The purchasing department may be contacted during its business hours of 7 a.m. to 4 p.m., Monday through Friday, with the exception of public and university holidays.
 The department is located in the Facilities Support Services Building (which is adjacent to the Lawrence J. Ellison Ambulatory Care Center).
 The mailing address is: UC Davis Medical Center Purchasing Department, 4800 2nd Avenue, FSSB Suite #3010, Sacramento, CA 95817-2216.
-The FAX number is: (916) 734-7791.
+The phone number is (916)734-2475 and fax number is (916)734-7791.

 The purchasing department provides centralized purchasing services to the UC Davis Medical Center.
 Limited delegation of purchasing authority has been extended to certain medical center departments in recognition of their unique needs.
 The purchasing department, however, is responsible for ensuring all purchases, either on a central basis or by a delegated department, are made in accordance with the policies and procedures set forth by the Regents of the University of California, the Office of the President, and the laws of the state of California.